ebiz-markusrissmann/githubclient/docs/README.md

 **PARAMETERS**

 - `secretName`: string - The name of the secret
-- `secretValue`: string - The plan text value of the secret
+- `secretValue`: string - The plain text value of the secret

 **RETURNS**